Important information for authors

 - Download the WEDC Guide on writing reports

-- Oral presentations where the presenter gives a 10 minute talk (with 5 minutes of questions) on their chosen topic and then answers questions from the audience.
+- Oral presentations where the presenter gives a 10 minute talk (with 10 minutes of questions) based on a conference paper and then answers questions from the audience.
 Talks on three or four similar subjects are grouped together.

 - Poster presentations where a poster is displayed for all or part of the conference and the presenter is available at fixed times to talk informally to delegates.
 Videos can also be shown during the breaks in the formal conference timetable.

-Important note: A paper of either type will be automatically returned without review if it does not conform to the template or exceeds 6 pages, including all references, contact details and images.
+Important note: A paper will be automatically returned without review if it does not conform to the template or exceeds 6 pages, including all references, contact details and images.

 Choosing a subject